 We believe the ultimate aim of any scholarly pursuit is to make our world better in some tangible way.
 Our members tend to be people who are both conscientious and engaged, fueling change on the macro and micro levels.
 Many chapters embrace service as part of their local mission, working to meet the unique needs of their communities and campuses.

-Each chapter functions with an adviser (Alpha Chi calls them sponsors) who acts as the liaison to the national office.
-Your sponsor (and their colleagues) are some of the brightest faculty on campus—you’ll have special access to them.
-Many chapters also elect assistant sponsors who help the primary sponsor with these duties.
+Each chapter functions with at least one primary advisor, most often a faculty member, who acts as the liaison to the national office.
+Alpha Chi advisors are among the brightest professionals any campus, and you’ll have special access to them.
+Many chapters also elect assistant advisors who help the primary advisor with these duties.